rhtmhr895/GraphQL/README.md

-# GraphQl using MERN stack
+# GraphQL using MERN stack

 This project shows use of GraphQL in MERN stack with user login and event add functionality.